PotOfCoffee2Go/simply-trello/README.md

 If the `content` object `cardRemove` field is present and set to true, the card will be removed from the board.

     content: {
-        cardRemove: false
+        cardRemove: true
     }

 ## Result of Trello requests and responses

-Because the Trello API calls are asynchronous, a callback can be provided in the call to './trello/trelloapi' along with the customary nodejs `err` error parameter and a `result` object which is a JSON representation of the requests and responses with trello.
+Because the Trello API calls are asynchronous, a callback can be provided in the call to `simplyTrello.send` along with the customary nodejs `err` error parameter and a `result` object which is a JSON representation of the requests and responses with trello.
 The `example.js` program displays the result on the console.